amor71/LiuAlgoTrader/docs/source/Concepts.rst

 Building Blocks
 ---------------
-The framework executes two type of components in parallel: Scanners and Strategies.
+The framework executes two components in parallel: Scanners and Strategies.

-* Scanners, or stock screeners as they are called by some platforms, a run periodically by the framework to search the stock universe for stocks that adhere to criteria of choice.
+* Scanners, or stock screeners as called by some platforms, is run periodically to search for stocks from the stock universe that adhere to criteria of choice.
 Users can easily create and deploy scanners, with only few lines of Python code.
-Scanners notify the framework when it's time to `subscribe` for a specific stock events.
-Events may be per second or per minute price changes, quotes or trades.
+Scanners determines the time to `subscribe` for events of a specific stock.
+Events could be price changes, quotes or trades in a predefined window, e.g. per second/ per minute.
-* Strategies receive stock event updates, for stocks selected by the scanners.
-Strategies analyse the stock movement, and use a wide range of indicators to decide if it's time to buy or sell an equity.
-A Strategy may act on a single stock movement, or on movement in a collection of stocks.
-A Strategy may also elect to `reject` a stock, leading to `unsubscribe` from further events.
-The framework support both long and short buying to equities.
-The framework is designed to allow hundreds of concurrent stocks being constantly acted upon by numerous strategies to make up a portfolio.
-Scanner may decide to address stock events only to a specific strategy, or to all running strategies.
+* Strategies receive stock events from stocks selected by the scanners and then analyse the stock movement by a wide range of indicators to decide the action on the selected equities.
+A Strategy may act on movement of a single stock or a collection of stocks.
+A Strategy could also `reject` a stock and `unsubscribe` for its further events.
+The framework supports both long and short positions to equities.
+The framework is designed to be capable of concurrently handling hundreds of stocks as a portfolio with numerous strategies.
+Scanner could decide to address stock events with a specific strategy or all strategies.

 Data Propagation
 ----------------